• Skip to main content

 In a previous post I

-stated that “travel mode” made life more complicated and after this passage
+stated that “travel mode” made life more complicated

 (and the last) I feel the need to modify that statement.
 Maintaining travel can